 Travel can be so many different things to so many people.
 The most popular reason to travel is to relax.
 I look at my holidays and approach them in an entirely different way.
 My travel style is to immerse and learn.

-I want to become part of daily life and explore every inch of the city.
+For me, the most important thing is to meet the local people and learn about their daily lives.
 Someday, I see my vacations becoming more of a chill by the beach, but not now.

 The first of my fears, I let go, was eating alone in public.
 With time, the insecurity I felt walking into a restaurant and asking for a table for one was gone.
 Just not giving a shit what anyone was thinking is a very freeing feeling.
-I became very comfortable on my own to enjoy a meal and picture edit on my phone to pass the time.
+I became very comfortable on my own enjoying a meal and picture edits on my phone to pass the time.

+These small moments when I realized, hey I am in Greece by myself, were really empowering!
 Once you get out there in the world, you see all your limiting beliefs slowly fade.
-After so many trips overseas, I started to grow a strong desire to live in Europe.
-I let limiting beliefs that it would be impossible for me without a European partner or job offer stop me from pursuing a move.
+After so many solo trips overseas, I started to grow a strong desire to live in Europe.
+I let go of limiting beliefs that it would be impossible for me without a European partner or job offer stop me from pursuing a move.

-It was on my trip around Europe in 2016, 3 years after I had declared to myself that I wanted to move, I started planning.
-Moving to Europe began with the plan to move to Denmark!
-So I began to dive into the internet to find all ways that I could make this possible.
+It was on my trip around Europe in 2016, 3 years after I had declared to myself that I wanted to move to a new country!
+I was ready to live in an unfamiliar place and let the opinions of others telling me it wasn’t going to work go.

 My Message to You